Grants for landholders in the Limestone Coast

 Applicants who have been invited to Stage 3 will be notified of the closing time and date.
 There will be no extensions and late applications will not be accepted.

-Assessment and Agreement
+Assessment and agreement

 Once Stage 3 applications are submitted, projects will be assessed in more detail against the selection criteria by an assessment panel including LC Landscape Board staff.

-Applicants will be notified in May 2024 of the outcome of their application.
+Applicants will be notified in May 2025 of the outcome of their application.
 Successful applications will receive a Letter of Offer and Grant Agreement via email.
 Unsuccessful applicants will also be notified by email.

 Grant Agreements for successful projects will form a contract covering the conditions of funding, including your responsibility to keep proper accounting records, your reporting obligations, management obligations and any ongoing site maintenance required by the applicant, including the control of proclaimed weeds and vermin and maintenance of any fencing constructed as part of the project in a stock-proof condition.